 SAHRA receives emails for each Committee of Adjustment (CofA) hearing which lists all applications for that hearing for North York wards.
 We review the applications for properties within the SAHRA boundaries.
-Residents within a 60m radius should receive a Notice via Canada Post mail which gives a listing of the variance requests.
-You may be concerned about issues such as excessive lot coverage, height, length, side/front or rear setbacks, driveway width, overhangs, deck size or upper floor balconies.
+Residents within a 60m radius should receive a Notice via Canada Post mail two weeks prior to the Hearing which gives a listing of the variance requests.
+You may be concerned about issues such as lot coverage, height, length, side/front or rear setbacks, driveway width, overhangs, deck size or upper floor balconies.

 If you are an adjacent neighbour, you may also be concerned about issues that are not considered by the CofA — drainage, waterproofing, grading, HVAC placement, window positioning, landscaping, fencing, privacy fencing, driveway use and repair, window protection, scaffolding placement, damages to your property, site access as well as chimney/water heater/fireplace issues caused by the height and closeness of the new home.